PdxCodeGuild/Full-Stack-Day-Class/notes/django-posting-ajax.md

 It can take in POST or GET data if it is parameterized.
 It can do stuff with the input data; e.g. save to the DB, process it, etc.
-It should return a JSON serializable object with `django.http.JsonResponse(json_obj)`.
+It should return a JSON serializable object in `django.http.JsonResponse(json_obj)`.

 As a way to distinguish it from the other routes, maybe call it `return_SOMETHING` rather than `render_SOMETHING`.